DimitrisRigasPapakonstantinou/SHA-Verifier/README.md

 # SHA-Verifier
-Simple SHA Verifier With GUI
+Simple SHA Verifier With GUI, using tkinter library.